By: Scott Grossman on May 16th, 2023

 What is a Successor Trustee?

 A Successor Trustee is the trustee who serves after the death, incapacity, or resignation of the first trustee.
-A Successor Trustee has the same duties and powers as the original trustee.
+They have the same duties and powers as the original trustee.
 Just like the original or first trustee, the Successor Trustee is the legal representative of the trust.
 The Successor Trustee has the authority to act on behalf of the trust.

 A Successor Trustee is responsible for retitling trust-owned assets in their name as trustee of the trustee.
 This means if John Smith created the John Smith while he was alive, he probably titled his property as John Smith, Trustee of the John Smith Trust.
 When John dies, his daughter Sally is nominated as Successor Trustee.
 Sally must then retitle trust-owned property to hold the title as Sally Smith, Trustee of the John Smith Trust.
 The trustee has duties to the trust beneficiaries and no one else.